 If you’re planning a trip to the Philippines, you might be struggling with where to go.
 The Philippines is home to over 7,000 islands and each one offers something different and exciting!
 So how do you choose?
 Are you looking for a beach getaway and want nothing more than to enjoy the sand and the surf while catching some rays?
-Or is it adventure that you’re after, exploring the land and sea as much as possible?
+Or is it an adventure that you’re after, exploring the land and sea as much as possible?
 No matter what your hopes might be, the island of Palawan in the Philippines caters to every type of traveller!

 Palawan is home to some of the top tourist hotspots in all of the Philippines, and there are plenty of options for experiences that will give you a true taste of Filipino culture.
 This province is home to a diverse variety of islands, each bringing something unique to the table.
-It is home to some of the top places in the world for SCUBA diving and snorkeling, and it has plenty of options for exploring city streets and taking in the nightlife scene.
+It is home to some of the top places in the world for SCUBA diving and snorkelling, and it has plenty of options for exploring city streets and taking in the nightlife scene.

-Palawan is a must visit on your trip to the Philippines, but if you need more convincing, or need idea’s on what to do in Palawan, check out these ten best things to do when you visit Palawan!
+Palawan is a must-visit on your trip to the Philippines, but if you need more convincing, or need idea’s on what to do in Palawan, check out these ten best things to do when you visit Palawan!

 El Nido has a lot to offer, I really enjoyed my time there a few years ago.
 El Nido is by far the best spot for diving in Palawan, and one of the best diving destinations in the world, El Nido is a must-see island for divers and ocean lovers alike.

-Visit Tabon Caves
+2. Visit Tabon Caves

 If you’re interested in archaeology or wondering about the anthropological history of the Philippines, you should head to Tabon Caves.
 Here the oldest discoveries of Filipino human inhabitants were found, so it is also considered a national museum and is a great place to learn about the Philippines of the past.

-Explore the Underground River
+3. Explore the Underground River

 Did you know you can visit one of the New 7 Wonders of Nature whilst in the Philippines and in Palawan?

-Take a tour through Puerto Princesa
+4. Take a tour through Puerto Princesa

 You’ll probably end up having to pass through Puerto Princesa when flying into or out of Palawan so why not take some time to explore the City?
 You can fly directly into the Puerto Princesa International Airport and start taking a tour around the city right away.

-Snorkel at Tubbataha Reef National Marine Park
+5. Snorkel at Tubbataha Reef National Marine Park

-If diving is not your cup of tea but you would still like to experience the wonders of the ocean, consider snorkeling at the protected Tubbataha Reef National Marine Park (although there are also plenty of diving opportunities here).
+If diving is not your cup of tea but you would still like to experience the wonders of the ocean, consider snorkelling at the protected Tubbataha Reef National Marine Park (although there are also plenty of diving opportunities here).
 It is located in the middle of the Sulu Sea and was not discovered until the 1970’s, but quickly became a protected World Heritage site since it has such a high density of marine life.

-Take a hike to Estrella Falls
+6. Take a hike to Estrella Falls

 There are tons of waterfalls within the Palawan province to choose from, but one of the best is Estella Falls.
-It is great for swimming, and features two 20-foot waterfalls that spill into the swimming area.
+It is great for swimming and features two 20-foot waterfalls that spill into the swimming area.
 Another waterfall to check out is Bakbakan Falls in Brooke’s Point.
 This one is not as ideal for swimming, but it is a great place to hike to and enjoy the picturesque scenery.

-Island hop in Honda Bay
+7. Island hop in Honda Bay

 Island hopping is a top tourist activity all over the Philippines, and the best place in Palawan to do this is in Honda Bay.
-When you sign up for a tour, you’ll most likely hop between these islands: Cowrie Island, Pandan Island, Luli Island, Starfish Island, and Verde Island.
+When you sign up for a tour like this, you’ll most likely hop between these islands: Cowrie Island, Pandan Island, Luli Island, Starfish Island, and Verde Island.

-Order a drink at Tiki Resto Bar
+8. Order a drink at Tiki Resto Bar

 If you’re wanting to get out on the town and experience the best of Palawan nightlife during your time in Puerto Princesa, head to Tiki Resto Bar for drinks.
 There is live music just about every night, and it is a spot where locals and tourists come together to enjoy some good drinks, good food, and good music.
 So after a long day at the beach, unwind with a cocktail or two at Tiki Resto.

-Visit Port Barton and go Island Hoping
+9. Visit Port Barton and go Island Hoping

 Located between El Nido and Puerto Princesa is the village of Port Barton.
-When I went a few years ago it was very small and a lot less busy that El Nido and from what I have heard this is still true.
+When I went a few years ago it was very small and a lot less busy than El Nido and from what I have heard this is still true.
 A popular thing to do in Port Barton is to go Island Hopping.

-Eat local cuisine at San Jose Market
+10. Eat local cuisine at San Jose Market

 Markets are always a great place to visit even if you can’t buy anything from them because you don’t have anywhere to cook.
-In San Jose Market in Puerto Princesa you can find locals selling fresh produce like fruit and veg, and there are also plenty of street vendors selling grilled fish and veggies that you can enjoy while you are exploring the streets of the city.
+In San Jose Market in Puerto Princesa, you can find locals selling fresh produce like fruit and veg, and there are also plenty of street vendors selling grilled fish and veggies that you can enjoy while you are exploring the streets of the city.